jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

   - Inherit those two classes from a base class.
   - Ensure that they are substitutable with the new base class

+### 3.3.7.
+Summary

+- You should be able to substitute a base type for a subtype.

 ## 3.4.
 I - Interface Segregation Principle

 - ISP states that Clients should not be forced to depend on methods they do not use.